Jobseeker’s Transitional Payment

 The payment is designed to support you back into work when your children are older.
 You will need to meet certain conditions for payment, but you do not have to meet the requirement of being available for, and actively seeking, full-time work.

-If you are married but your relationship has ended and you are no longer living together, you will need to be living apart for three months to qualify.
-This does not apply to unmarried applicants.
+If you are married or in a civil partnership but your relationship has ended and you are no longer living together, you will need to be living apart for three months to qualify.
+This does not apply to unmarried applicants who were cohabiting.

 The main conditions for Jobseeker’s Transitional payment are as follows: